ICBC Active Rehabilitation

 Who administers an ICBC Active Rehabilitation program?

-Registered Physiotherapists or Kinesiologists create and implement personalized active rehab programs.
+Registered Physiotherapists create and implement personalized active rehab programs.
 During your one-on-one sessions, your therapist will target areas most affected by your accident using full body activities, stretching, and cardio training techniques.
 Your therapist will also put together an at-home exercise plan for you, giving you the tools you need to independently manage your injury.

 What steps are required to start an ICBC Active Rehabilitation program?